 Another great tip is that any kind of activity that involves threading and lacing will help practise and refine children’s grasp.
 You can set up activities using items easily found around your home like these from popular UK blog, The Imagination Tree.
 The rainbow pasta threading necklace is an easy activity to try at home today.

-Boot hand-eye coordination
+Boost hand-eye coordination

 Most activities need hand-eye co-ordination to be successful.
 From eating, to brushing hair, to catching a ball, hand-eye co-ordination is the ability to use your eyes to guide your hands to complete a task.
 It’s an essential part of development and affects several aspects of a child’s school career including handwriting, reading and sport.